qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/ogc_server_support.rst

 By checking |checkbox| :guilabel:`CRS restrictions`, you can restrict in which coordinate reference systems (CRS) QGIS Server will offer to render maps.
-Use the |mActionSignPlus| button below to select those CRSs from the Coordinate Reference System Selector, or click :guilabel:`Used` to add the CRSs used in the QGIS project to the list.
+Use the |signPlus| button below to select those CRSs from the Coordinate Reference System Selector, or click :guilabel:`Used` to add the CRSs used in the QGIS project to the list.

-If you have print composers defined in your project, they will be listed in the GetCapabilities response, and they can be used by the GetPrint request to create prints, using one of the print composer layouts as a template.
+If you have print composers defined in your project, they will be listed in the `GetProjectSettings` response, and they can be used by the GetPrint request to create prints, using one of the print composer layouts as a template.
 This is a QGIS-specific extension to the WMS 1.3.0 specification.
 If you want to exclude any print composer from being published by the WMS, check |checkbox| :guilabel:`Exclude composers` and click the
-|mActionSignPlus| button below.
+|signPlus| button below.
 Then, select a print composer from the :guilabel:`Select print composer` dialog in order to add it to the excluded composers list.

 If you want to exclude any layer or layer group from being published by the WMS, check |checkbox| :guilabel:`Exclude Layers` and click the
-|mActionSignPlus| button below.
+|signPlus| button below.
 This opens the :guilabel:`Select restricted layers and groups` dialog, which allows you to choose the layers and groups that you don't want to be published.
 Use the :kbd:`Shift` or :kbd:`Ctrl` key if you want to select multiple entries.